 When we are thinking about ideology and the normative demands of cultural tradition and social pressures to conform, we are thinking about the writing on the wall.
-That is, such conformity also demands its opposite, and those rebelling against or transgressing such norms are doing so either because they are walking to a different drummer (for example, William Blake as visionary and prophet), or because try as they might to conform, the symbolic is closed off to them, its organizational power unassimilable.
-Such a state offers literary exploration a way to work around the symbolic, to envision an altered playing field.
-Writing that participates fully in the symbolic is a form of inscription, but a culturally psychotic state would allow for visionary experience or poetic vision: hallucination, seeing otherwise, and then writing along altered lines.
+That is, such conformity also demands its opposite, and those rebelling against or transgressing such norms are doing so either because they are walking to a different drummer (for example, William Blake as visionary and prophet) or because try as they might to conform, the Symbolic is closed off to them, its organizational power unassimilable.
+Such a state offers literary exploration a way to work around the Symbolic, to envision an altered playing field.
+Writing that participates fully in the Symbolic is a form of inscription, but a culturally psychotic state would allow for visionary experience or poetic vision: hallucination, seeing otherwise, and then writing along altered lines.
 Normally, the writer is not the master of her/his own words, but is rather their productive machine, one which absorbs words and possible meanings from the environment and produces an assemblage that represents to some extent the image-assemblage produced by a unifying vision.
 But when the writer frees herself from the restrictive bounds of the symbolic register, we get a much more semiotically informed use of language, one closer to the French feminist analysis of resistant language.
-Kate Singer begins her essay with an example of just such a psychotically-inflected start to a lengthy statement from Mary Wollstonecraft: “It is the pestiferous purple which renders the progress of civilization a curse, and warps the understanding . . . .”
+Kate Singer begins her essay with an example of just such a psychotically-inflected start to a lengthy statement from Mary Wollstonecraft: “It is the pestiferous purple which renders the progress of civilization a curse, and warps the understanding.”
 The pestiferous purple progress is something Singer makes much of in order to theorize the symbolic-resistant discourse of materiality she finds being expressed in Wollstonecraft’s writing.
 Aesthetically “psychotic” language use often exposes human dialogue as a ritual of demand and response that is reliant on lack and desire, on the paucity of the individual and its exigencies, on its absolute dependency on the other.
 As Wollstonecraft’s pestiferous purple progress demonstrates, it provides a way to undermine or critique the symbolic order.
 Cultural psychosis, whether literary artists make anything of it or display it unwittingly, is a kind of writing on the wall, a mapping of the fragility of the human psyche under duress, under conditions that, like the pestiferous purple, are maddening.
 The visionary gleams admired by Wordsworth and the idealism insistently dramatized by an increasingly disenchanted Shelley are but acceptable variants of the human mind’s friability, imagination’s attempt to robustly shore up what is already fissured, already shakily in doubt.